dousha/miraicle/README.md

 ### What's inside?

-This images ships with the latest version of [`mirai-console-loader`](https://github.com/iTXTech/mirai-console-loader) and [`mirai-api-http`](https://github.com/project-mirai/mirai-api-http) with a default configuration file.
+This image ships with the latest version of [`mirai-console-loader`](https://github.com/iTXTech/mirai-console-loader) and [`mirai-api-http`](https://github.com/project-mirai/mirai-api-http) with a default configuration file.